 An element that has a direct representation in the rendering tree for the current document.
 Includes a rendered instance of an element in a use-element shadow tree.
-Does not include elements that are only in the rendering tree as re-used graphics but are not directly rendered themselves.
+Does not include elements that affect rendering as the source definition of re-used graphics but are not directly rendered themselves.
 See Rendered versus non-rendered elements

 An element that does not have a direct representation in the rendering tree for the current document.
 It may nonetheless affect the rendering tree as re-used graphics or graphical effects.
 See Rendered versus non-rendered elements.

 Graphical components that are included in the rendering tree but do not have a single direct equivalent element in the document model.
 They may be represented through shadow DOM elements (as in graphics re-used with a ‘use’ element), or as image fragments generated as part of a graphical effect (as in patterns or masks).

 Any element type that is never directly rendered, regardless of context or display style value.
-It includes the following elements: ‘clipPath’, ‘defs’, ‘desc’, ‘linearGradient’, ‘marker’, ‘mask’, ‘meshgradient’, ‘metadata’, ‘pattern’, ‘radialGradient’, ‘script’, ‘symbol’ and ‘title’; it also includes a ‘symbol’ element that is not the instance root of a use-element shadow tree.
+It includes the following elements: ‘clipPath’, ‘defs’, ‘desc’, ‘hatch’, ‘linearGradient’, ‘marker’, ‘mask’, ‘meshgradient’, ‘metadata’, ‘pattern’, ‘radialGradient’, ‘script’, ‘style’ and ‘title’; it also includes a ‘symbol’ element that is not the instance root of a use-element shadow tree.

 A renderable element may or may not be rendered in a given document or point in time.

 At any given time, every SVG element (or element instance in a use-element shadow tree) is either rendered or non-rendered.
 Whether an element is currently rendered or not affects not only its visual display but also interactivity and geometric calculations.